uProfile: Anders Bjerner

 Aspirations for your future?

 More of the same, really.
 I spend a lot of time within various parts of the Umbraco community, which is always rewarding - both in terms of getting to know some of the people that make of this wonderful community as well as acquiring lots of new knowledge.

-I've written blog posts for both 24 Days In Umbraco and Skrift.io in the past, which is definitely something I want do more.
-Writing these articles are always great fun, and I also learn something new from writing them.
-I've yet to give my first talk, so this could also a new area to explore.
+I've written blog posts for both 24 Days In Umbraco and Skrift.io in the past, which is definitely something I want to do more.
+Writing these articles is always great fun, and I also learn something new from writing them.
+I've yet to give my first talk, so this could also be a new area to explore.
 But first, I'll probably need to figure out what I should talk about.

 What is on your desk at work?

 My desk is usually a mess of random toys and small gadgets, but it's actually quite tidy at the moment.
 So right now my desk has lots of monitors, a big mousepad and my Sennheiser headphones.
-Also, a few rubbers ducks (see rubber duck debugging - although I don't actually talk to them) as well as a rubber chicken, which is excellent for annoying my colleagues.
+Also, a few rubber ducks (see rubber duck debugging - although I don't actually talk to them) as well as a rubber chicken, which is excellent for annoying my colleagues.

-What on top of your bucket list?
+What is on top of your bucket list?

 I don't really have a bucket list per say, but I do have some personal goals.
 As I spend a lot of time in front of my computer, I took up cycling a few years ago to get some exercise and really just doing something that didn't involve sitting still at a chair.